An ADMM Based Framework for AutoML Pipeline Configuration: Introduction

 \section{Introduction}

 Automated machine learning (AutoML) research has received increasing attention.
-The focus has shifted from hyper-parameter optimization (HPO) techniques for the best configuration of a {\em single} machine learning (ML) algorithm \citep{snoek2012practical}, to configuring multiple stages of a ML pipeline (e.g., transformations, feature engineering \& selection, predictive modeling) \citep{feurer2015efficient}.

-Among the wide-range research challenges offered by AutoML, we focus on the automatic pipeline configuration problem (that is, joint algorithm selection and HPO), and tackle it from the perspective of mixed continuous-integer nonlinear programming.
+The focus has shifted from hyper-parameter optimization (HPO) for the best configuration of a {\em single} machine learning (ML) algorithm \citep{snoek2012practical}, to configuring multiple stages of a ML pipeline (e.g., transformations, feature selection, predictive modeling) \citep{feurer2015efficient}.
+Among the wide-range of research challenges offered by AutoML, we focus on the automatic pipeline configuration problem (that is, joint algorithm selection and HPO), and tackle it from the perspective of mixed continuous-integer black-box nonlinear programming.
 This problem has two main challenges: (i) the tight coupling between the ML algorithm selection \& HPO; and (ii) the black-box nature of optimization objective lacking any explicit functional form and gradients -- optimization feedback is only available in the form of function evaluations.
 We propose a new AutoML framework to address these challenges by leveraging the alternating direction method of multipliers (ADMM).
-ADMM offers a {\em two-block} alternative optimization procedure that splits an involved problem (with multiple variables and constraints) into simpler sub-problems \citep{boyd2011distributed,parikh2014proximal}.
+ADMM offers a {\em two-block} alternating optimization procedure that splits an involved problem (with multiple variables \& constraints) into simpler sub-problems \citep{boyd2011distributed}

-Starting with combinatorially large set of algorithm candidates and their collective set of hyper-parameters, we utilize ADMM to decompose the AutoML problem into three problems: (i) HPO with a {\em small set of continuous variables and constraints}, (ii) {\em closed-form Euclidean projection} onto integer set, and (iii) the {\em combinatorial problem of algorithm selection}.
-Moreover, we exploit the ADMM formulation to handle {\em any black-box constraints alongside the black-box objective (loss) function} -- the aforementioned decomposition seamlessly incorporates such constraints while retaining almost the same sub-problems.
-We summarize our contributions as follows: (i) We explicitly model the coupling between hyper-parameters and available algorithms, and exploit the hidden structure in the AutoML problem. (ii) We employ ADMM to decompose the problem into a sequence of sub-problems, which decouple the difficulties in AutoML and can each be solved more efficiently and effectively. (iii) We present the first AutoML framework that explicitly handles general black-box constraints. (iv) We demonstrate the flexibility and effectiveness of the ADMM-based AutoML framework empirically against popular AutoML toolkits Auto-sklearn \citep{feurer2015efficient} \& TPOT \citep{olson2016tpot}.
+\textbf{Contributions.} Starting with a combinatorially large set of algorithm candidates and their collective set of hyper-parameters, we utilize ADMM to decompose the AutoML problem into three problems: (i) HPO with a {\em small} set of {\em only continuous} variables \& constraints, (ii) a closed-form Euclidean projection onto an integer set, and (iii) a combinatorial problem of algorithm selection.
+Moreover, we exploit the ADMM framework to handle {\em any black-box constraints alongside the black-box objective (loss) function} -- the above decomposition seamlessly incorporates such constraints while retaining almost the same sub-problems.